Hyper Misao: Pro Wrestling Noah (2021–present)

 Due to TJPW being a promotion patroned by the CyberFight company, Misao competed several times in cross-over events held between the three promotions owned by it, those being TJPW, DDT and Pro Wrestling Noah.
 She first competed in the CyberFight Festival 2021 from June 6, where she teamed up with Shoko Nakajima as "Kyōraku Kyōmei" to defeat Hakuchūmu (Rika Tatsumi and Miu Watanabe), and Bakuretsu Sisters (Nodoka Tenma and Yuki Aino) in a three-way tag team match.
-On eyear later at CyberFight Festival 2022 from June 12, she teamed up with Yuki Aino, Raku, Pom Harajuku and Haruna Neko in a losing effort against Nao Kakuta, Mahiro Kiryu, Moka Miyamoto, Arisu Endo and Kaya Toribami.
+On eyear later at CyberFight Festival 2022 from June 12, she teamed up with Yuki Aino, Yuuri, Pom Harajuku and Haruna Neko in a losing effort against Nao Kakuta, Mahiro Kiryu, Moka Miyamoto, Arisu Endo and Kaya Toribami.

+Professional wrestling style and persona

+Misao's character is that of a superhero who claims to be "protecting love and peace" in TJPW, and uses underhanded tactics to get ahead in her matches.
+She typically carries cold spray which she uses to incapacitate her opponents.
+Her character was inspired by Western comic books, and she has compared it to Catwoman as portrayed in Batman Returns.
+During her time in Neo Biishiki-gun, she started to use a lifting double underhook facebuster called Vanitas as her finisher.